…without resorting to Googled gags.

 Woo a smaller crowd

-Many 2022 weddings will still be keeping the entertainment dialled down and have an exclusive guest list.
-This makes your role all the more important.
+Many weddings are now embracing smaller guest lists, which makes your role all the more important.
 Without the usual race to the bar and dancefloor, the speeches will have a central role in keeping people amused.

 With an intimate audience, you can bend the ‘no in-jokes’ rule a little.
 The chances are guests who made the final cut will be more than familiar with the groom’s quirks, so feel free to assume they’ll also appreciate yours.
 Within reason.